With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Poor blood clotting can aggravate the situation.
 Patients who suffer from poor blood clotting are at risk, since hemorrhage can occur not only from mechanical damage, but at any time.

-In this case, the blood loss may be insignificant and not cause any particular harm to the patient's health, otherwise the bleeding may be so severe that it will be impossible to stop it without an emergency operation.
-As a result of this phenomenon, there is a sharp decrease in the content of erythrocytes and iron in the blood, which leads to oxygen starvation.
+In this case, the blood loss may be insignificant and not cause any particular harm to the patient’s health; in another case, the bleeding may be so severe that it will be impossible to stop it without emergency surgery.
+As a result of this phenomenon, a sharp decline the content of red blood cells and iron in the blood, which leads to oxygen starvation.

-With profuse bleeding, the patient may experience hemorrhagic shock.
-Rapid blood loss leads to cardiac muscle arrest and death.
+If there is heavy bleeding, the patient may experience hemorrhagic shock.
+Rapid blood loss leads to cardiac arrest and death.

 Danger of condition

-Parenchymal bleeding is a life-threatening condition.
+Parenchymal bleeding is a life-threatening and health-threatening condition.
 With this phenomenon, blood flows into the surrounding tissue, organ cavity, body cavity.

-The first type is formed when the liver is injured, it is characterized by characteristic clinical manifestations that begin to develop rather quickly.
+The first type is formed when the liver is injured and is distinguished by characteristic clinical manifestations that begin to develop quite quickly.
 With this type of hemorrhage, there is a high probability of developing hemorrhagic shock.

 The capillary type develops rather slowly, so its onset is often missed.
 Blood flows out in small portions, which leads to a sharp decrease in iron and red blood cells in the body.
-In addition, an inflammatory process develops in the abdominal cavity.
+In addition, it is developing inflammatory process in the abdominal cavity.

-The danger of the condition lies in the fact that the parenchymal organs are not capable of self-stopping blood, which requires surgical intervention.
-The inability of organs to ensure the process of stopping blood is due to their structure and the absence of spasm of the vessels passing through their tissues.
+The danger of the condition lies in the fact that the parenchymal organs are not capable of stopping the bleeding on their own, which requires surgical intervention.
+The inability of organs to ensure the process of stopping blood is due to their structure and the absence of spasm of blood vessels passing inside their tissues.

 Clinical manifestations of the disease

-Such bleeding, which develops quickly enough, immediately manifests itself.
-However, if bleeding is slow, then clinical manifestations may be absent or completely invisible.
+Such bleeding, which develops quite quickly, immediately makes itself known.
+However, if the bleeding is slow, then clinical manifestations may be absent or completely invisible.

 Symptoms of this condition include: